hazelcast/hazelcast-go-client/README.md

 $ HAZELCAST_ENTERPRISE_KEY=ENTERPRISE-KEY-HERE ./rc.sh start
 ```

-You can run the tests using one of the following approaches:
+Run the tests using one of the following methods:
 * Run `make test-all` to run integration tests.
 * Run `make test-all-race` to run integration tests with race detection.
 * Run `make test-cover` to generate the coverage report and `make view-cover` to view the test coverage summary and generate an HTML report.